illinoistech-itm/CyberRange/setup-tutorial/Readme.md

 Watch out!
 The two-factor message triggers quickly and doesn't have much patience, make sure to have your phone ready to approve the connection.

+If you have more than one MFA set up besides your phone, it could give you a tricky time.
+If it is not prompting you to input one of your MFA, then close it, reconnect, and try putting ",SMS" directly after your password (no spaces or quotations!).
+For example: password,SMS

 ## SSH Connection

 Now we will test your SSH connection to the `buildserver`.
 From the terminal on your computer run the follwing command, replacing values of mine with yours: